lzwjava/blog-source/resume.md

 ### Freelancer Inc, Freelancer & Engineer, 2020.01 - 2021.11

 * Do some software projects as a freelancer.
-Projects consist of a website(lvchensign.com) about a company doing the LED Sign, and some modules of an online technical interview platform, etc. Use technologies like Ruby, Ruby On Rails, ElasticSearch, Docker, Netty, etc.
+Projects consist of a website about a company doing the LED Sign, and some modules of an online technical interview platform, etc. Use technologies like Ruby, Ruby On Rails, ElasticSearch, Docker, Netty, etc.
 * Write technical blogs and shared them online.
 Learn English by watching Netflix and reading books.
 Solve algorithm problems and participate in online algorithm competitions in Codeforces.

 ### Beijing Square Root Inc, Founder & Engineer, 2016.07 - 2019.12